Our Love for Old Manali over Main Manali

 5. Love for colorful Handicrafts and quirky stuff

 Just as you enter the town, the Boho vibes start surrounding you.
-The colorful lined shops and the smiling owners on the winding roads welcomes you.
-They sell local handicrafts, woolen stuff, funky jewelry, sling bags, dream catchers, Tibetan Prayer Flags, all types of Chillums, Punk T-shirts and other quirky stuff at quite reasonable price, which perfectly fits the needs of Backpackers.
+The colorful lined shops and the smiling owners on the winding roads welcome you.
+They sell local handicrafts, woolen stuff, funky jewelry, sling bags, dream catchers, Tibetan Prayer Flags, all types of Chillums, Punk T-shirts and other quirky stuff at quite a reasonable price, which perfectly fits the needs of Backpackers.

 There are also some dreadlock (Jata) and tattoo makers sitting outside the shops.
 So, get yourself done one, for some cool Hippie look.